tidymodels/tidymodels.org/start/recipes/index.html.md

 and so on.
 If you are familiar with R's formula interface, a lot of this might sound familiar and like what a formula already does.
 Recipes can be used to do many of the same things, but they have a much wider range of possibilities.
 This article shows how to use recipes for modeling.

-To use code in this article,  you will need to install the following packages: nycflights13, skimr, and tidymodels.
+To use code in this article,  you will need to install the following packages: here, kableExtra, lubridate, nycflights13, skimr, tidymodels, and timeDate.

 ::: {.cell layout-align="center"}